dlt-hub/dlt-init-openapi/README.md

 * `./pokemon-pipeline/.dlt` - a folder with the `config.toml`.
 You can add your `secrets.toml` with credentials here.
 * `./pokemon-pipeline/rest_api` -  a folder that contains the rest_api source from our verified sources.

+> If you re-generate your pipeline, you will be prompted to continue if this folder exists.
+If you select yes, all generated files will be overwritten.
+All other files you may have created will remain in this folder.

 ## CLI commands

 ```console